graphql-rust/juniper/README.md

 Juniper supports the full GraphQL query language according to the [specification][graphql_spec], including interfaces, unions, schema introspection, and validations.
-It does not, however, support the schema language.
-Consider using [juniper-from-schema][] for generating code from a schema file.
+It can also output the schema in the [GraphQL Schema Language][schema_language].

 As an exception to other GraphQL libraries for other languages, Juniper builds non-null types by default.
 A field of type `Vec<Episode>` will be converted into